Juwairiatabasoom/Mini-Automation-Projects/README.md

 # ⚡ Mini-Automation Projects

-A collection of small Python projects that use **APIs** and automation to simplify daily tasks.
+This repository contains a collection of small **Python automation projects** that use APIs, automation scripts, and browser interaction tools like **Selenium** to simplify everyday tasks.
-This repository is designed as a learning resource for API integration, automation, and task scheduling using Python.
+Each project demonstrates how Python can integrate with real-world services to fetch, process, and act on data automatically.

 ---